Target is moving away from gender-based signs, and others should follow suit

 Abi Bechtel, a concerned mother and shopper, noticed an aisle that differentiated "building sets" and 'girls' building sets" while shopping at Target on June 1.
 She sent out a tweet that read, "Don't do this, @Target", attached with a picture.
 It received over 3000 retweets and favorites.
 Others started complaining as well.
 Target took notice and responded.

+Critics of Target's decision are quick to defend the sacredness of gender and its position in society, but gender is a concept invented by society.
+Chris Woolston, a health and medical writer, writes that girls and boys are born with different brains, therefore have different behaviors, personalities, and interests.
+Cordelia Fine, author of "Delusions of Gender," explains that it is true that there are slight variations in the brains of men and women, but nothing major.
+These biological differences do not account to any key behavioral differences between men and women.
 In reality, society implicates stereotypes on gender, pressuring people to act and think a certain way.
 Not all girls love kitchen sets and not all boys love sports, but the way we view the genders has taught us otherwise.
-This change will help in reforming the role of gender and sex in child development .
+This change will help in reforming the role of gender and sex in child development.

 Gender and sex have separate definitions altogether.
 Sex is a characteristic of a person in reference to the reproductive functions, while gender is a characteristic of a person in reference to their social and cultural roles in society.
 Sex is strictly a biological term but when you add gender to the mix, you add all sorts of social implications.
 Without unnecessary labels, we are free to be whoever we want to be.